Do My Business Posts Help SEO?

 - GMB posts engage customers and invite responses.
 The social signals are strong SEO factors.

-- Google My Business posts direct customers to pages on your website.
+- Google My Business posts direct customers clicks (CTR) to other elements of your GMB or pages of your website.
 This traffic boosts your SEO scores.

 Great SEO works by cooperating with Google.
 Google wants to help people find the most helpful answers to their searches.
 Your website can be the most helpful answer to someone’s search.